aslam-mulkin/gns3-docker-images/gns3-debian-base/README.md

 all docker images need:

 - Start the service
-- Start a shell
 - Reaps zombies
 - Forwards the stop signal to service processes for a graceful shutdown

-Starting the shell is mainly useful in the GNS3 environment, as there is currently no "docker exec" equivalent.
-So that might be moved to the GNS3 specific part or removed altogether.

 Furthermore it adds busybox to the image and links all commands to busybox, that busybox provides but that are not included in the base debian image.